 Consider using Single Sign-on (SSO)

-In addition to the default authentication method provided by Peakon, it is also possible to configure up Single Sign-on, which authenticates users from your own external database and can replace any other login option.
+In addition to the default authentication method provided by Peakon, it is also possible to configure Single Sign-on, which authenticates users from your own external database and can replace any other login option.
 This allows users to login with the same credentials across multiple application and services.
-For users this means that they will be prompted to authenticate against an external directory first, and then they can access to Peakon through the directory's listed apps.
+For users, this means that they will be prompted to authenticate against an external directory first, and then they can gain access to Peakon through the directory's listed apps.
 You can read more on how to configure single sign-on in Single sign-on overview.

 Revoke shared dashboard in case of breach

 Dashboards can be easily shared to employees through a generated link.
 It is a good practice to revoke access to these dashboards if you believe they have been shared outside of your organization.
 Administrators can revoke them by going to Administration > Data settings > Sharing tab and click Revoke all or Revoke next a specific dashboard.

 Ordinarily review your Access Control settings